DataDog/hiring-engineers/answers.md

 sudo service mongod status
 ```

-With mongoDb running, I then proceeded to add the datadog intergation
+With mongoDb running, I then proceeded to add the datadog intergation so from the terminal, I accessed the mongo service with the following command:

 ```
 mongo --port 27017